weaveworks-guides/weave-net-legacy/weave-scope/README.md

 **An Overview of Application Layers:**![Weave Scope Overview of Application Layers](../images/weave-scope/weave-scope-application-layers.png)

 A line between two nodes within the view represents a connection between containers.
-To help you understand the connections in your view, hover over a container or a connection to highlight all connected containers and to reveal the communication direction.
+To help you understand the connections in your view, hover over a container or a connection to highlight all connected containers and to also reveal communication direction.

 ## Viewing Metrics